19 Useful Things to Know Before Visiting Cape Town

 While I find Cape Town an easy place to live, like anywhere it has its quirks and customs.
-From tipping in restaurants and dressing for the weather to alcohol rules and the infamous car guards, I’ve put together 19 things to know that will make your time in Cape Town much easier.
+From tipping in restaurants to alcohol rules and the infamous car guards, I’ve put together a list of things you need to know.

 1) Prepare for Load Shedding

-In South Africa, load shedding refers to regularly scheduled power cuts that are designed to save electricity, because the country doesn’t have the infrastructure to power everybody’s homes at once.
+Load shedding is the term for regularly scheduled power cuts that are designed to save electricity.
+This is because South Africa doesn’t have the infrastructure to power everybody’s homes at once.

 However, it’s not just your home that will be affected by load shedding.
-Traffic lights turn off too, so the roads can feel a bit chaotic, and restaurants are forced to offer limited menus.
+Traffic lights turn off too, so the roads can feel a bit chaotic.
+Restaurants sometimes close for a few hours, or offer limited menus.
 It definitely doesn’t affect you as much if you’re just here for a holiday, but you will still notice it.

 2) You Won’t Need Much Cash…